denten-books/plain-text/proposal.md

 computational philosophy, and computational social science, among others.
 The impact of computation therefore cannot be lightly dismissed.
-In *Plain Text*, I stake out a middle ground between Stephen Ramsey's laudatory *Reading Machines* (University of Illinois Press, 2011) and David Golumbia's disparaging *The Cultural Logic of Computation* (Harvard University Press, 2009).
+In *Plain Text*, I stake out a middle ground between Stephen Ramsey's laudatory *Reading Machines* (University of Illinois Press, 2011) and David Golumbia's critical *The Cultural Logic of Computation* (Harvard University Press, 2009).

 The book represents a new direction in my research, based on previously unpublished work.
-Two of the book's chapters are under review in top-tier academic journals.
-They will appear before the book's publication in a redacted form.
 The manuscript has received extensive revisions, with comments on individual chapters from scholars like Brian Larkin, Barbara Herrnstein-Smith, Bernard Harcourt, Susan Zieger, Johanna Drucker, Stefan Andriopoulos, and Lydia Liu.